 She strives to turn each transaction into a smooth transition by developing trust and adding value, ultimately creating a lifelong relationship.
 As much as she enjoys working with and educating first-time buyers, she is equally energized and excited when working with investors, or seasoned buyers and sellers.
-Prior to entering the Texas real estate market, Alicia spent several years in finance and banking working with American Express and the FDIC.
+Prior to entering the Texas real estate market, she earned her real estate license in Massachusetts and spent several years in finance and banking at American Express and the FDIC.

-Alicia is easily described as enthusiastic and is engaged in all aspects of the DFW real estate community.
-She is currently a Director of the MetroTex Association of Realtors and has served on or chaired numerous committees: Leadership, Charitable Trust, MLS, and Public Education.
-Alicia was selected as a member of Mayor Rawlings' Star Council and through her work and volunteer efforts, has focused on spotlighting the growth and improvement in the southern sector, while highlighting positive changes impacting greater Dallas.
+Easily described as enthusiastic, Alicia is engaged in all aspects of the DFW real estate community.
+She is a past Director of the MetroTex Association of Realtors and has served on or chaired numerous committees: Leadership, Budget & Finance, Charitable Trust, MLS and Public Education.
+As a member of Mayor Rawlings' Star Council and through her work and volunteer efforts, she has focused on spotlighting the growth and improvement in the southern sector, while highlighting positive changes impacting greater Dallas.
 Alicia feels strongly that “Protecting and championing growth along the corridor isn’t just good business, it’s good sense!”